-Prolotherapy has been around for a while, having been used in human rehabilitative medicine for over 35 years.
-The side effects are minimal and are usually localized to area soreness and potential bruising.
+Prolotherapy has been around for a while, and has been used in human rehabilitative medicine for over 35 years.
+The side effects are minimal and are usually localized to soreness and potential bruising.
 This usually only lasts for one to two days following the treatment.

-Prolotherapy should not be seen as a replacement for surgery; some pets would not be considered candidates for this type of medical procedure.
-Careful evaluation performed by one of our veterinarians as well as a thorough consultation will help you to decide what is best for you and your pet.
+Prolotherapy should not be seen as a replacement for surgery, and some pets are not considered candidates for this type of medical procedure.
+Careful evaluation performed by one of our veterinarians, as well as a thorough consultation, will help you to decide what is best for you and your pet.